amirongit/notecode/algebra.md

 1. any common factors is factored out
 2. two integers whose product is equal to the product of 'a' & 'c' & their sum is equal to 'b' are found
 3. the middle term is split into sum of two terms which have the found integers as their coefficient
-4. the resulted polynomial is factored using grouping
+4. resulted polynomial is factored using grouping
 #### Special case scenarios
 - if there aren't any pair of integers which satisfy the conditions in the first step, the given polynomial is prime